harshit51-blip/Randomized-Experiment/README.md

 Second possible study emerging: Measuring any difference between the data source plotted using Quantum Computing (Qiskit) and the pseudo-RNG of python (random), Graph not yet plotted.
 Will be done soon.
 Only the Data Source initialized.
+A sample data source can be seen in the sample_data PNG file.
+You can clearly see the periodic nature of the system by looking at subsequent iterations and matching the elemental data in previous iterations.

 Update: I was looking at a resource compilation by Gerard 't Hooft, linked below.
 I proceeded to check out some of his work and stumbled upon something called the 'Cellular Automaton' Intepretation of Quantum Mechanics.
 I googled what a 'Cellular Automaton' is.